-Best Chromebook
+Best Chromebook, June 2017

 Best overall

-Samsung Chromebook Pro
+Samsung Chromebook Plus

-Samsung and Google have built the best Chromebook you can buy with the Samsung Chromebook Pro.
-It's incredibly well built, has one of the best displays of any laptop and has the horsepower to handle anything you throw at it.
-And handle it well.
+Samsung and Google have built the best Chromebook you can buy with the Samsung Chromebook Plus.
+It's incredibly well built, has one of the best displays of any laptop and is the first Chromebook with the new Pen that adds pressure sensitive drawing.

 The bottom line: For anyone who wants to use a Chromebook on a regular basis, and values getting extra performance and hardware quality at an added price, Samsung has made the Chromebook for you.

-One more thing: There's also a Samsung Chromebook Plus, built with a slightly slower ARM processor and available for a bit less money.
+One more thing: There's also a Samsung Chromebook Pro, built with a stronger Intel processor and available for a bit more money.

-Why the Samsung Chromebook Pro is the best
+Why the Samsung Chromebook Plus is the best

-Samsung has built a powerhouse with an incredible display.
+Samsung has built a beautiful Chromebook with an incredible display.

-The display on the Samsung Chromebook Pro is a 12.3-inch 2400x1600 IPS touch panel that steals the show.
+The display on the Samsung Chromebook Plus is a 12.3-inch 2400x1600 IPS touch panel that steals the show.
 It's beautiful to look at and supports a stylus, which makes it the first Chromebook with a pen.

 That doesn't mean everything else isn't great, though.
-The 6th generation Intel processor will power through websites, spreadsheets and presentations in Google Docs and Android apps while you're working, or play something from Netflix on the gorgeous screen when you're not.
+You'll have plenty of power for the browser or to pull up spreadsheets and presentations in Google Docs and Android apps while you're working.
+Or play something from Netflix on the gorgeous screen when you're not.

-With a more power-hungry configuration that many other Chromebooks, the Chromebook Pro still had great battery life.
+With a more power-hungry screen than many other Chromebooks, the Chromebook Plus still had great battery life.
 It will last most people a full workday (8-10 hours) on a single charge.
 And when it's time to charge the battery, you'll appreciate the standard USB-C charging instead of a proprietary input.
-With the right cable, your Chromebook Pro will charge anywhere your phone does.
+With the right cable, your Chromebook Plus will charge anywhere your phone does.

-The Samsung Chromebook Pro is a great all-around package, and right now it's the best Chromebook available.
+The Samsung Chromebook Plus is a great all-around package, and right now it's the best Chromebook available.

 Best on the go